davidkretch/kretch.org/_posts/2016-05-01-multilevel-models.md

 The way a multilevel model encodes structure is by taking the parameters that you're estimating, and adding another model which 'explains' those parameters.
-If you try to estimate average income per ZIP code, you need to estimate however many parameters there are ZIP codes; in a multilevel model, there will be another model on top of that says these ZIP codes are in the same county and are the product of the same underlying pattern.
+If you try to estimate average income per ZIP code, you need to estimate however many parameters as there are ZIP codes; in a multilevel model, there will be another model on top of that which says these ZIP codes are in the same county and are the product of the same underlying pattern.
 By encoding this structure into the model, it allows the model to share information among related groups, and groups that don't have much data can borrow strength from those that do.

 ## Forecasting elections